Two Queens is delighted to announce the presentation of a newly-commissioned film by Leeds-based artist Karanjit Panesar: Actor, Container.

 Actor, Container follows characters Saaj and Chandni, who are pulled between these kinds of levels, only to wind up back where they started.
 It is a recurring dream in tandem.

-I have been thinking a lot about agency and control.
-How much agency someone has in the world, especially when they are trapped in a massive structure that they can’t even comprehend.
-We are tangled up in these sorts of systems, in the same way that Saaj and Chandni are tangled in the structure of the film itself.
+We are tangled up in these sorts of systems, in the same way that Saaj and Chandni are tangled in the structure of the film.

-Containers are full of content, or empty of content.
-The film set is filled with action.
-The screen is filled with images.
-The body is full of food.
+Containers are full of content.
+The film set is full of action.
+The screen is full of images.

 This exhibition is the second in a programme of four exhibitions and related events at Two Queens between Autumn 2019 and Winter 2020, with the aim of evaluating the ways we use language when making and talking about contemporary art.
 The programme is made possible by public funding from the National Lottery through Arts Council England and De Montfort University.